itisaasim/Ecommerce-App/README.md

 - the Payment integration is done
 - the stripe is API is causing issue
 - Stripe Api is fixed
-- connected to the firbase databse
+- connected to the firbase database